-Live on-campus opera performances are so rare and to have a workshop prior is a luxury.
+“Live, on-campus opera performances are so rare and to have a workshop prior is a luxury.
 The opera was engaging and it was great for the students to experience what an opera is like.
-It was a different and creative way to teach about the life of Anne Frank.
+It was a different and creative way to teach about the life of Anne Frank.”
 (Teacher, Jefferson Leadership Academy)

-I thank LBO for this once in a lifetime experience.
-In fact, this was my first opera experience and LBO made it worth remembering!
-(Student, Tincher Prep)
+“I thank LBO for this once in a lifetime experience.
+In fact, this was my first opera experience and LBO made it worth remembering!”
+(Student, Tincher Preparatory School)

 Please enter your information so we can process your contribution (yellow fields are required to process your contribution).
 When you have confirmed your input, press the Send Contribution button below.
-Your Contribution will be confirmed within the next two business days.
-Please press button only Once.
+Your contribution will be confirmed within the next two business days.
+Please press button only once.